gmag11/WifiLocation/README.md

 > Newer developments will be done for ESP8266 and ESP32.

 > ## Google CA certificate expiration
-> Current Google CA certificate will expire on Dec 15th 2021.
+> Current Google CA certificate will expire on Jan 28th 2028.
 This is needed to validate security Google API address.
 I'll update it as soon Google release a new one.
 But keep in mind that you will need to update before that date to keep this library working

 ## Introduction
 When location information is needed in an electronic project, we normally think about a GPS module.
 But we know that mobile phones can get approximate location listening WiFi signals, when GPS is disabled or not usable because we are inside a building.